Latifabad: Sports

-Afzaal ground in latifabad no 10 is grass covered and well equipped ground which provides people of the area a good place for recreations there is a big badminton hall and a cricket ground where Regional and local matches are played there and special matches like Ramzan night tournaments are also live telecasted and also Mehboob ground latifabad no 5 has large area to play and this is famous ground of Latifabad due to its maintenance.
+Afzaal ground in Latifabad No. 10 is a grass-covered and well-equipped ground which provides people of the area with a good place for recreation.
+There is a large badminton hall and a cricket ground where regional and local matches are played, and special events such as Ramzan night tournaments are also telecast live.
+Mehboob Ground in Latifabad No. 5 has a large area for play, and is a famous ground of Latifabad due to its maintenance.

 Healthcare and educational services

-The largest mental asylum or hospital for the mentally ill in Pakistan (some people deem it the largest in Asia) named after Sir Cowasji Jehangir Readymoney (1812–1878), civil engineer and master constructor of Bombay, the Jehangir Institute of Psychiatry holds ground in Latifabad unit 3, commonly known to the locals as Giddu Bandar.
+The largest mental asylum or hospital for the mentally ill in Pakistan (some people deem it the largest in Asia) named after Sir Cowasji Jehangir Readymoney (1812–1878), civil engineer and master constructor of Bombay, is the Jehangir Institute of Psychiatry, which is located in Latifabad unit 3, commonly known to the locals as Giddu Bandar.

-Other hospitals in Latifabad include the St. Elizabeth's Hospital, Majee Hospital, City Care Hospital, Bhittai Hospital and Red Crescent (Hilal-e-Ahmar) Hospital, Al-Shifa Eyesight Hospital, Life care Hospital etc.
+Other hospitals in Latifabad include the St. Elizabeth's Hospital, Majee Hospital, City Care Hospital, Bhittai Hospital and Red Crescent (Hilal-e-Ahmar) Hospital, Al-Shifa Eyesight Hospital, and Life Care Hospital.

-The Board of Intermediate Secondary Education, Hyderabad, the body of the Government administering the educational standards in the city has their headquarters housed in unit 9 in Latifabad.
-Public School Hyderabad founded in 1961 one of the most famous schools in sindh is located in Latifabad unit 3 and have so many private and Government school and Colleges in latifabad.
+The Board of Intermediate and Secondary Education, Hyderabad, the body of the Government administering educational standards in the city, has its headquarters in unit 9 in Latifabad.
+Public School Hyderabad, founded in 1961, and one of the most famous schools in Sindh, is located in Latifabad Unit 3 and the area has many private and government schools and colleges.